xNaCly/blog/content/posts/2024/optimizing-libjson.md

 ---
 title: "Optimizing libjson, or: beating encoding/json by at least 2.5x"
 date: 2025-01-10
-summary: "Benchmarking, analysing and improving my JSON parsing performance"
+summary: "Benchmarking, analysing and improving JSON parsing performance"
 tags:
   - go
-draft: true
 ---

 Libjson is a JSON parsing/interaction library for which I attempted to go the